Disclosure: Top10VPN is editorially independent. We may earn commissions if you buy a VPN through links on our site.

 Proton VPN offers high-performance servers specially configured for torrenting and other P2P activities.
 You can find them by looking for the two-arrow icon in the app’s server list.

-These optimized servers are only available in these twelve locations:
+These optimized servers are only available in the following 20 locations:

 • Canada